Our Mission

 You are welcome for an hour or a lifetime.

-Here at Allen Chapel in Staunton, you have lots of ways to get involved.
+Here at Greater Allen A.M.E.
+Church in Staunton, you have lots of ways to get involved.

 • Understand more of God’s purpose and plan for your life.
 Church School is held every Sunday at 10 a.m.
 Let’s get together and learn from one another.
 You’re invited!